-- If your child is receiving free school meals in Year 6 at a BANES Local Authority School this information should be passed onto Chew Valley School by your primary school.
-However if you live outside of our Local Authority you will need to reapply through BANES via email freeschoolmeals@bathnes.gov.uk to continue to receive the allowance. - Year 7 students who are in receipt of free school meals/pupil premium will be offered a 15 minute music tuition lesson every week for the whole of Year 7.
-For Years 8 10 students may be able to have financial support by the school, this will be decided on an individual basis.
+- If your child is receiving free school meals in Year 6 at a BANES Local Authority School (and this was approved prior to 1st April 2025) this information should be passed onto Chew Valley School by BANES.
+However if you live outside of our Local Authority or if your entitlement was approved after 1st April 2025 regardless of which Local Authority you live in you will need to reapply through BANES Apply for free school meals | Bath and North East Somerset Council to confirm continued eligibility. - Year 7 students who are in receipt of free school meals/pupil premium will be offered a 15 minute music tuition lesson every week for the whole of Year 7.
+For Years 8 -10 students may be able to have financial support by the school, this will be decided on an individual basis.
 Please contact rgordon@chewvalleyschool.co.uk or pstinchcombe@chewvalleyschool.co.uk if you require further information. - If you have any further questions please contact transitions@chewvalleyschool.co.uk or your child's Head of House.